-SUBJECT: 2020 Hurricane Season Preparedness
+SUBJECT: 2022 Hurricane Season Preparedness

-The purpose of this memo is to remind NCIP providers of hurricane season and to ensure you are prepared ahead of time for severe weather conditions that might impact your facility.
+The purpose of this memo is to remind NCIP providers of the 2022 hurricane season and to ensure you are prepared ahead of time for severe weather conditions that might impact your facility.
+The 2022 Atlantic hurricane season is ongoing and part of the annual tropical cyclone season in the Northern Hemisphere.
+It officially began on June 1 and will end on November 30.
 During the months of June through November, hurricanes or tropical storms could pose a threat to North Carolina.
 Proper preparation is key to successfully handling an emergency, whether it is a hurricane, unexpected power failure, or a refrigerator or freezer malfunction.
 A direct storm impact is not required to have effects from a hurricane.
 Some of the worst historical damage is from slow moving or stalled tropical storms, not hurricanes.
-Health care providers in communities affected by the COVID-19 pandemic may have alternative operations, which could complicate planning for a hurricane this season.
-If a hurricane makes landfall, the Immunization Branch will coordinate vaccine response efforts with State and Local Preparedness and Local Health Departments.
-In preparation, we ask that you take the following steps and precautions to protect your vaccines before an emergency.
+If a hurricane makes landfall, the Immunization Branch will coordinate vaccine response efforts with State and Local Preparedness and Local Health Departments to deliver Tdap vaccine to locations in need.
+In preparation of hurricane readiness, we ask that you take the following steps and precautions to protect your vaccines before an emergency.